Livit/Labster.OAuth2Client/README.md

         'oauth2_client',
     ]

-2. Run `make simlic_manage migrate` to create the oauth2_client models.
+2. Run migrate to create the oauth2_client models.

 3. On the receiver side, create Application model and fill with proper data: